FaXaq/website/public/articles/tuner-pt1.md

 audioStreamRequest
   .then((audioStream) => {
     /* ...
-Following source code will be there ... */
+Following source code will be there except for function & constants declarations ... */
   })
   .catch(err => {
     console.error("Error when requesting mic audio stream", err)